zeldaret/ss/include/s/README.txt

 The NSMBW code uses inlined destructors.
 In SS, these destructors are all part of the s_StateID.cpp(?)
 TU, and pretty much every generic instantiation of the state manager (which for a large part are in RELs) will call back into those destructors in the main DOL.
+As a result, the destructors were made not inline and explicitly instantiated in s_StateID.cpp

 ## s_StateIDChk.hpp